Whats in between the world and us / Almost the same but not quite

 We are left with the remains of the flames,

 ALMOST THE SAME BUT NOT QUITE is a series of surfaces of what is shown and what is invisible.
 It consist of fragmented photographs of the economically and ethnically marginalized suburban realm of Stockholm and also clearances of tagging.
 Behind the white layers one can recognize the sceneries of public housings.

-By portraying the suburbs in the light of the uncanny I am trying to bring out the strong desires that exist towards us.
-This place has become a surface of projection for all of our irrational fears.
+The suburbs has become a surface of projection for all of our irrational fears.
 The media describe the housing programs as something unfamiliar, dangerous, it has almost gone so far that these neighborhoods have been dislocated from the Swedish landscape.
 By portraying the realms in an uncanny light I am also re-enacting the experienced preconceptions.

 Within the repetition of the desolate and the empty neighborhoods it becomes nothing but an alienated place.

 Roots are routes for how one seemingly will be perceived.
 These alienated places constitute the daily landscape for immigrants, their place is a normalized architectonic ruin in the periphery, which bring together a less visible political ruin, the one about their marginalized citizenship.
 While taking the public transport in Stockholm one can see a clearance of tagging on walls, which looks like plaster covered with plastic and tape.
 While I am observing this remarkable way of cleaning the public realm I instantly associate it with the notion of whitewashing which is a form of censoring.